 I spent most of my time at university searching for things I wanted to make and making sense of the things I cared about.
 I was in pursuit of knowledge, feelings, ideas, and ways to express myself.
-I wanted to improve my intuition, learn to recognize the work that energized me, and ultimately identify strengths that could take me where I had to go.
+I wanted to improve my intuition, learn to recognize the work that energized me, and ultimately identify strengths that could take me towards the life and work I envisioned.

-All I ever wanted was to make stuff, largely because I grew up having fun following my own curiosity and always wanted to learn about how and why things worked.
-This often led me to understand some things to such an extent that I wanted to improve them or conceive new ways to do something.
-"Problem solving" is the more productive interpretation of that; but at its heart – I just loved making things and pursued activities that let me do it for a living.
-I'd be lying if I didn't also say that it, of course, also fed a part of my ego that wanted to produce things.
+All I ever wanted was to make stuff with people, largely because I grew up having fun following my own curiosity and always wanted to learn about how the things around me worked.
+I loved understanding and exploring ideas, the science behind things, and pursued activities that let me do it for a living.
+It also fed a part of my ego that wanted to produce things.
 If it wasn't software, it was art, or electronics, writing, gardening, making potions, or one of many other things I could've thought of.

-Once I wanted to make something, I've at times spent years learning what I needed to realize it.
-It's how I learned to design, write code, and sell stuff.
-The first few times, I felt like I was getting nowhere, but as time goes by and you keep trying, you develop an understanding with yourself and of your process.
+My interest in the things around me have often lead me to seed projects and meet people who cared about the same stuff.
+Almost everything I've put significant time into has come out of a life-long interest being kindled.
+It's why I learned to design, write, and make stuff.
+As with anything you invest your time into, you develop an understanding with yourself and of your process.
 I'm not perfect, but the older I get, the more trust I've put into that process, and it's almost always rewarded me with the life I wanted or, at the very least, the life I needed at the time.

 In the four years I spent at university, I had a million things to learn, but I was already in love with the things I was going to make, so spending a lot of my time in the process of getting there was all I wanted to do.
 I loved nurturing ideas, thinking about how they could work, and how others might experience them.